 11th Cir.
 R. 46-3 Admission for Particular Proceeding.
-The following attorneys shall be admitted for the particular proceeding in which they are appearing without the necessity of formal application or payment of the admission fee: an attorney appearing on behalf of the United States, a federal public defender, an attorney appointed by a federal court under the Criminal Justice Act, and any attorney appointed by this court.
+The following attorneys shall be admitted for the particular proceeding in which they are appearing without the necessity of formal application or payment of the admission fee: an attorney appearing on behalf of the United States, a federal public defender, an attorney appointed by a federal court under the Criminal Justice Act or appointed to represent a party in forma pauperis.

 11th Cir.
 R. 46-4 Pro Hac Vice Admission.
-A non-appointed attorney who is representing a client on a pro bono basis, is otherwise eligible for admission to the bar pursuant to FRAP 46 and these rules, and also meets the requirements of 11th Cir.
+An attorney who does not reside in the circuit but is otherwise eligible for admission to the bar pursuant to FRAP 46 and these rules, and also meets the requirements of 11th Cir.
 R. 46-7, may apply to appear pro hac vice in a particular proceeding.
 The following items must be provided:

-- a completed Application to Appear Pro Hac Vice form, available at www.call.uscourts.gov, with proof of service; - a certificate of good standing issued within the previous six months establishing that the attorney is admitted to practice before a court described in FRAP 46(a)(1); and - a non-refundable pro hac vice application fee prescribed by the court and posted on the court's website.
+- a completed Application to Appear Pro Hac Vice form, available on the Internet at www.call.uscourts.gov, with proof of service; - a certificate of good standing issued within the previous six months from a court described in FRAP 46(a)(1); and - a non-refundable pro hac vice application fee of \$50.00, payable to U.S. Court of Appeals, Non-Appropriated Fund, 11th Circuit.